creek-service/basic-kafka-streams-demo/README.md

 This repository is also a template repository to enable later tutorials, that build on this one.
 Click the [Use this template](https://github.com/creek-service/basic-kafka-streams-demo/generate) button at the top to create a new repository from this template.

-## Contributing

-Contributions welcome!
-Please fork, change and raise a PR.

 ### Gradle commands

 * `./gradlew` should be the go-to local command to run when developing.